-RECOMMENDATIONS (3 RD EDITION) COMPLY EXPLANATION Principle 2: Structure the Board to add value Recommendation 2.1 The Board of a listed entity should: (a) have a nomination committee which: (i) has at least three members, a majority of whom are independent Directors; and (ii) is chaired by an independent Director, and disclose: (iii) the charter of the committee; and (v) the members of the committee; and (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address Board succession issues and to ensure that the Board has the appropriate balance of skills, experience, independence and knowledge of the entity to enable it to discharge its duties and responsibilities effectively.
+RECOMMENDATIONS (3 RD EDITION) COMPLY EXPLANATION Principle 2: Structure the Board to add value Recommendation 2.1 The Board of a listed entity should: (a) have a nomination committee which: (i) has at least three members, a majority of whom are independent Directors; and (ii) is chaired by an independent Director, and disclose: (iii) the charter of the committee; (iv) the members of the committee; and (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address Board succession issues and to ensure that the Board has the appropriate balance of skills, experience, independence and knowledge of the entity to enable it to discharge its duties and responsibilities effectively.
 PARTIALLY (a) During the Reporting Period, the Company established a Remuneration & Nomination Committee with all three Board members, the majority of whom are not independent, being involved in the Company's nomination process to the maximum extent permitted under the Corporations Act and ASX Listing Rules with non-executive director Yeo Zhui Pei, who is not independent, nominated to Chair the Committee. (b) A copy of the Company's Remuneration & Nomination Committee Charter, which is part of the Company's Corporate Governance Plan, is available on the Company's website.
 The Charter requires (where possible) that the Committee shall consist of not less than three members with a majority of members independent non-executive Director, with any director to be appointed as Chair. (c) The qualifications of the directors and number of meetings held and attended by directors is provided in the Company's annual report.

 Recommendation 2.2 A listed entity should have and disclose a Board skill matrix setting out the mix of skills and diversity that the Board currently has or is looking to achieve in its membership.
-YES The Board regularly evaluates the mix of skills, experience and the Board level.
-The Board believes that a highly credentialed a diversity of background, skills and perspective will be supporting and enabling delivery of good governance for the Co value for the Company's shareholders.
-As at 30 June 2020, the comprised of three directors from diverse backgrounds with business experience, skills and attributes.
-The following de the skills and experience of the directors across several dime are relevant to the Company: Board, with effective in ompany and e Board was a range of emonstrates of directors Managing and leadership Senior management positions held outside the Company (past and present) 3 Resource Industry Experience Management/board representation on other resource entities (past and present) 3 Experience in resource-based transactions, joint ventures, acquisitions and/or disposals 3 Management of resource production activities (past and present) 1 Commodity value chain expertise (market analysis, commercial trading arrangements) 1 Governance or regulatory Experience in governance of listed organisations 3 Board membership of other listed entities (past or present) 1 Strategy Experience in growing the business, assessing value- 3 based opportunities, thinking strategically in order to review and challenge management, make informed 0 decisions and assess performance against strategy Financial acumen Financial literacy 3 Execution or involvement in equity and debt funding strategies, capital and debt raising 1 In addition, the Board Charter requires the disclosure of member's qualifications and expertise.
-Full details as to each senior executive's relevant skills and experience are avai Company's Annual Report.
-Director and
+YES The Board regularly evaluates the mix of skills, experience a the Board level.
+The Board believes that a highly credentiale a diversity of background, skills and perspective will be supporting and enabling delivery of good governance for the value for the Company's shareholders.
+As at 30 June 2020, to comprised of three directors from diverse backgrounds will business experience, skills and attributes.
+The following the skills and experience of the directors across several directors relevant to the Company: ed Board, with e effective in Company and the Board was th a range of demonstrates Managing and leadership , or an ootoro Senior management positions held outside the Company (past and present) 3 Resource Industry Experience Management/board representation on other resource entities (past and present) 3 Experience in resource-based transactions, joint ventures, acquisitions and/or disposals 3 Management of resource production activities (past and present) 1 Commodity value chain expertise (market analysis, commercial trading arrangements) 1 Governance or regulatory Experience in governance of listed organisations 3 Board membership of other listed entities (past or present) 1 Strategy Experience in growing the business, assessing value- based opportunities, thinking strategically in order to review and challenge management, make informed decisions and assess performance against strategy 3 Financial courses Financial acumen 2 Financial literacy 3 1 Execution or involvement in equity and debt funding strategies, capital and debt raising 1 In addition, the Board Charter requires the disclosure of member's qualifications and expertise.
+Full details as to each senior executive's relevant skills and experience are av Company's Annual Report. n Director and